gauravjain312/TendableProject/README.md

 ## How to Run
 1. Ensure Webdriver version matches the browser present on machine.
-2. For running on Chrome Browser. keep "browser = chrome" in env.properties.
+2. For running on Chrome Browser. update "browser = chrome" in env.properties.
 Run TestNG Project to execute tests on Chrome Browser
-3. For running on Edge Browser. keep "browser = edge" in env.properties.
+3. For running on Edge Browser. update "browser = edge" in env.properties.
 Run TestNG Project to execute tests on Edge Browser